-I have read the policies for RHET 1302.034 and understood them.
-I agree to comply with the policies for the Fall 2013 semester.
-I realize that failure to comply with these policies will result in a reduced grade the course.

-Signature: Date:

-Name (print):

-UTD e-mail address:

-concepts with example from a paper benefits s others' writing and to a instructor to share you removed from writing expect that students de es specifically tailored for this tudents by allowing them to apply what's learned to their writing samples, your names samples.
-Your work will be emonstrate such respect.
-All llows instructors to demonstrate writing his course.
-Use of a sample paper or an excert to evaluate the strengths and weaknesses in ir own work.
-If you agree to allow your me and other identifying information will be a treated respectfully by instructors, who also ll students are expected to participate in peer demonstration and exercises, please sign the 0

-• ric.
-I may revoke my permis g for demonstration during this class and for ission by letting my instructor know I no
+policies for the Fall 2013 semester.
+I re in a reduced grade the course. alize that failure to comply with these policies will result Signature: I Date: Name (print): UTD e-mail address: concepts with examples specifically ta from a paper benefits students by allo others' writing and to apply what's lea instructor to share your writing sample removed from writing samples.
+Your expect that students demonstrate such toric class allows instructors to demonstrate writing ilored for this course.
+Use of a sample paper or an excerpt wing them to evaluate the strengths and weaknesses in arned to their own work.
+If you agree to allow your les, your name and other identifying information will be work will be treated respectfully by instructors, who also a respect.
+All students are expected to participate in peer ek for class demonstration and exercises, please sign the of my writing for demonstration during this class and for the ke my permission by letting my instructor know I no

-Signature: Date:

-Nama (print):